Eric-Yan-742/Obsidian/Job/Interview.md

 - Result-What was the result or what did you achieve?
 - Additionalstep: Transfer-How did the situation help you develop and what did you learn?

 Introduction: Hi I'm Eric.
 Now I'm a third year student studying in UC San Diego.
 I major in CS and math.
-I have course work in data structure, algorithm design, and other CS classesI did an internship at Xiaomi last year.
+I have course work in data structure, algorithm design, and other CS classes, and a bunch of math classes.
+I did an internship at Xiaomi last year.
 I have experience with Java with its web frameworkSpringboot and MySQL.